schism-dev/schism/docs/getting-started/post-processing.md

 Note that you'll need to use different extraction scripts depending on whether you use scribe I/O or not.
  E.g., if you use scribe I/O, the FORTRAN extraction scripts are `read_output10*.f90`.

+There are also some analysis scripts, e.g. computing the averaged fields etc.

+## Particle tracking
+This tool is explained [here](modules/particle-tracking.md).

 ## One-way nesting
 `OneWayNestScripts/interpolate_variables7.f90`: The purpose of this script is to generate `elev2D.th.nc`,